decsys/decsys/response-items/README.md

+# ✅ DECSYS Choose One Response

+This is a component that allows a Survey Participant to select only one item from multiple choices.

 # ✅ DECSYS Confirmation Response

 This is a simple component that requires a Survey Participant to check a labelled checkbox to proceed.